 On the before, you can see the patches of red that still show up (especially on my cheeks) even when my dermatitis looks its best, and I tend to have darker or bluish tones under my eyes as well.
 The foundation really helps even out the skin tone and the bronzer helps to contour and give the face a sun-kissed glow!

-The first thing I put on this Juice Beauty Perfecting Cream concealer in Sand under my eyes and on any trouble spots.
+The first thing I put on is this Juice Beauty Perfecting Cream concealer in Sand under my eyes and on any trouble spots.
 I just use my finger to blend it into the skin.
 Next, I use a makeup sponge and cover my face in a light layer of Juice Beauty Stem Cellular CC Cream (in Warm Glow) for a more even overall complexion.
 The CC cream does have a bit of a plant-based “healthy” smell to it, but it fades pretty quickly once applied.

-To finish and set the liquid foundation, I apply this Rejuva Minerals loose foundation (in Natural Beige) with a makeup powder brush and then do a bit of contouring with the Rejuva bronzer and a smaller brush to finish up.
+To finish and set the liquid foundation, I apply this Rejuva Minerals loose foundation (in Natural Beige) with a powder brush and then do a bit of contouring with the Rejuva bronzer and a smaller brush to finish up.
 All done!
 You can also buy these in tiny jars for $6 to test different colors or send them a sample of your current foundation for them to match.

 I like how the finished look doesn’t appear cakey or dry, and I really like knowing that it looks good without all the possible added toxins that a lot of other foundations have.
 If I don’t feel like doing the liquid and loose foundation routine, I’ll just use the loose Rejuva powders and head out the door!
 I also like to store all my foundation items together in a cute makeup bag so I don’t have to hunt down each piece as I need them.
 Since I love getting recommendations for natural products, I thought I’d share these with you and hope that one of them will be a match for you too! xo.
 Laura